 Langley’s Christmas Glow is a walk-around adventure with a new “Christmas Carnival” theme.

-Activities: Find Santa’s elves in a scavenger hunt as you wander through the sea of giant ornaments, forest of dancing magical trees and a dazzling display of almost one million lights.
-Visit the animated musical tunnel, Elf Castle, swings, hop scotch, playpark, bouncy farm and take a ride on the Glow Comotive.
-Meet special character and the Glow princesses.
-Plan a visit with Santa who will be there nightly until December 24.
+Activities: Find Santa’s elves in a scavenger hunt as you wander through the sea of giant ornaments, the forest of dancing magical trees and a dazzling display of almost one million lights.
+Visit the animated musical tunnel, Elf Castle, swings, hopscotch, playpark, bouncy farm and take a ride on the Glow Comotive.
+Meet special characters and the Glow princesses.
+Plan a visit with Santa, who will be there nightly until December 24.

 There will be featured food trucks and entertainment.